How To Get Toddlers To Eat Vegetables

 Finding ways to get your kids to eat healthy new foods without browbeating them to eat veggies can be a mammoth task.
 It was a daily struggle for me and my two kids.
 My 4-year-old son is naturally a fussy eater; he does the usual trick of pretending to vomit every time I present him with a salad or any vegetables.
 If it’s green, he refuses to go near it.

-Nothing new there then, parents have been hiding food in their toddler meals for years, but it didn’t solve my problem.
-I didn’t want my son to shy away from eating veggies.
-I wanted him to grow into an adult who consistently wants to choose to eat vegetables.
-All of this effort ensured that my son had enough veggies in his diet, but it didn’t make him “love” vegetables in the same way my daughter did.
-I wanted him to learn about food and where it came from rather than having to hide it in his dinner.
+Parents have been hiding vegetables in their toddler meals for years, but it did not help my problem.
+I did not want my son to develop an aversion to eating vegetables.
+Instead, I wanted him to grow into an adult who consistently chooses to eat vegetables.
+Although my efforts ensured that my son had enough vegetables in his diet, it did not make him love vegetables as much as my daughter did.
+I wanted him to learn about food sources and their origins, rather than having to conceal them in his food.

 How to get children to eat vegetables